Postnatal Exercise

 Minimum requirements

-In principle, you must provide evidence of 320 hours of training in the subject areas listed under Training content .
-However, certification is also possible through a combination of training and creditable, proven practical experience in a maximum ratio of 50:50.
+To qualify for certification, you must generally provide evidence of 320 hours of training in the subject areas listed under Training content.
+Alternatively, certification may be granted through a combination of formal training and verifiable practical experience, with a maximum ratio of 50:50.

-The above minimum requirements apply to certification at NQF level 4.
+These minimum requirements apply to certification at NQF Level 4.

-If you are not self-employed and/or only run programmes according to a specified concept, certification at level 3 or 2 is also possible.
-Please contact QualiCert to find out the exact minimum requirements.
+If you are not self-employed and/or deliver programs based on a predefined concept, certification at Level 3 or Level 2 may also be possible.
+Please contact QualiCert for guidance on the applicable level and requirements.

 Training content